 ASC Career Connections consist of networking nights focused on popular career community destinations for arts and sciences students.
 The goal of the series is to connect you with alumni and other key professionals who’ve all secured a career in your career community of interest.
 Students will learn about career paths related to their interest and gain insight on job search tactics to use for entering the field.

 Life Beyond Degree

-Life Beyond Degree (LBD) connects students to department alumni (or alumni from related majors) for the purpose of introducing career paths that may not be immediately apparent, highlighting emerging industry trends, and supporting the development of career readiness competencies among Arts and Sciences students.
+ASC Life Beyond Degree connects students to department alumni (or alumni from related majors) for the purpose of introducing career paths that may not be immediately apparent, highlighting emerging industry trends, and supporting the development of career readiness competencies among Arts and Sciences students.

-Coffee Chats provide students an opportunity to learn about the value of an Arts and Sciences degree in the workplace.
+ASC Coffee Chat provide students an opportunity to learn about the value of an Arts and Sciences degree in the workplace.
 Each chat is an informal group discussion with an employer, often one who is an Arts and Sciences alumnus.
 Ask questions about their time at Ohio State, their career path, and what helped them get to where they are.

-C-Suite allows student to meet C-Level (CEO, CMO, CFO, etc) executives and hear their professional stories.
-C-Suite speakers teach students about specific topics from the business world, and discuss why industry has a renewed interest in hiring employees with Arts and Sciences degrees.
+Executive Coffee Chat allows student to meet executives and other C-Level (CEO, CMO, CFO, etc) alumni to hear their professional stories.
+Executive Coffee Chat speakers teach students about specific topics from the business world, and discuss why industry has a renewed interest in hiring employees with Arts and Sciences degrees.

 Resume Review Options